nleseul/obs-shaderfilter/README.md

 * *blink.shader*&mdash;A shader that fades the opacity of the output in and out over time, with a configurable speed multiplier.
 Demonstrates the user of the `elapsed_time` parameter.
+* *bloom.shader / glow.shader*&mdash; simple shaders to add glow or bloom effects, the glow shader has some additional options for animation
+* *cartoon.effect* (Overrides entire effect)&mdash; Simple Cartooning based on hue and steps of detail value.
 * *border.shader*&mdash;A shader that adds a solid border to all extra pixels outside the bounds of the input.
 * *drop_shadow.shader*&mdash;A shader that adds a basic drop shadow to the input.
 Note that this is done with a simple uniform blur, so it won't look quite as good as a proper Gaussian blur.
 This is also an O(N&sup2;) blur on the size